rafalschmidt97/grokking-coding/src/1-dsaa/11-graph/README.md

 The DFS traversal order for this graph starting from node A is: A -> B -> D -> E -> F -> C.

+#### Approaches

+##### Recursive Approach (Using Recursion)

+1. For each unvisited neighbor of the current node:
+   1. Recursively call the DFS function with the neighbor as the new current node.
+   1. Mark the neighbor as visited.

+##### Stack-Based Approach (Using an Explicit Stack)

+1. Push the starting node onto the stack.
+1. While the stack is not empty:
+   1. Pop a node from the stack (current node).
+   1. Process the current node (e.g., print its value or perform any other operation you need to do).
+1. For each unvisited neighbor of the current node:
+   1. Push the unvisited neighbor onto the stack.
+   1. Mark the neighbor as visited.

 ### Breadth First Search (BFS)

 <!--TODO: describe -->